bsu3338/barskinet/README.md

 17. edit fstab
 18. UUID=14886657-84eb-4cec-85a7-de78cdfd1724       /       ext4    defaults 0 2
 19. mount -a
+20. date
+21. chronyc -a sources
+22. chronyc -a tracking
+23. chronyc -a 'burst 4/4'
+24. chronyc -a makestep

 ## Setup Containerd, CNI, and NerdCtl
 ### Learning Objectives